 Call the news desk: (312) 565-5533 or send us an email: firstname.lastname@example.org

 Not every story you see on FOX 32 will be found on our website.
-If the story you're looking for is not available online, you may contact Video Air Checks to request a copy of the show it aired in for personal use only.
-To reach them, call (708) 383-3861.
+If the story you're looking for is not available online, you may contact one of the following services to request a copy of the video clip for personal use only.
 They charge a nominal fee for video copies of our broadcasts.

 Advertising sales with FOX 32

 To purchase on-air advertising, contact:

 To purchase online advertising, contact:

 Troy Buller (312) 565-5528